-Eurobar vs Krowne Metal – Shocking News!
+Eurobar vs Krowne – Shocking News!

-EUROBAR vs KROWNE METAL - SHOCKING NEWS
+EUROBAR vs KROWNE - SHOCKING NEWS

 An upstart bar equipment company known as Eurobar has been making a lot of noise lately.
 I’ve never had so many colleagues ask me about a new line of equipment.
-Over the past two years I’ve been specifying Krowne Metal’s bar equipment – because I think it’s the best.
+Over the past two years I’ve been specifying Krowne’s bar equipment – because I think it’s the best.
 With the emergence of Eurobar, I feel obligated to give my professional opinion about how they compare.
-Today, it’s Eurobar vs. Krowne Metal and I have some shocking news!
+Today, it’s Eurobar vs. Krowne and I have some shocking news!
 For those who don’t know me, welcome!
 My name is Rick Uzubell and I’m a professional bar designer.
 I’ve been in this professional practice since 2006 and have worked for some incredible clients.
 Many changes occur over time and despite this, my top priority has been to make prudent recommendations – a fiduciary of sorts.
 A few significant changes have transpired since the pandemic, and this is the inspiration of this article.

 PHOTO OF UNDERSTAFFED CONSTRUCTION PROJECT